Bunmi-code/Palmora-Group-HR-ANALYSIS-DSA-/README.md

   2. Rating based on gender
      [Download Here](https://github.com/Bunmi-code/Palmora-Group-HR-ANALYSIS-DSA-/blob/main/Gender%20Ratings.png)

+   3. Company salary structured to identify gender paygap.
+49% of the salary allocation goes to the male employee while 47% of salary allocation goes to female employees and 4% of the salary goes to unspecified gender.
+Considering this analysis gender paygap only exists among the unspecified gender
-       3. Company salary structured to identify gender paygap [Downloade Here](https://github.com/Bunmi-code/Palmora-Group-HR-ANALYSIS-DSA-/blob/main/Gender%20salary%20distribution.png)
+        [Downloade Here](https://github.com/Bunmi-code/Palmora-Group-HR-ANALYSIS-DSA-/blob/main/Gender%20salary%20distribution.png)

-  4. Pamora group doesn't meet up with the new salary benchmark as 80% get lower $90,000
+  4. Pamora group doesn't meet up with the new salary benchmark as 80% of the employee are paid below $90,000.
+The salary schedule needs to be reviewed in order to measure up with the new salary benchmark

  [Download Here](https://github.com/Bunmi-code/Palmora-Group-HR-ANALYSIS-DSA-/blob/main/Total%20employee%20withwithou%20new%20salary%20benchmark.png)